 Reliability: The target at which software designers have always aimed: perfect operation all the time.
 Reliability is the planned outcome.

 Resiliency: The ability of an app to recover from certain types of failure and yet remain functional from the customer perspective.
-Resilience is the way you achieve the outcome.
+Resilience is how you achieve the outcome.
 Resiliency can also be called Recoverability.

-All applications have a risk of a single feature or function causing a cascading effects on its functionality or availability.
-For example, an update to the cloud based address book used in an app could cause it to fail, while the remainder of the app performs as designed.
-Resiliency in this case means building instructions into the app as follows: if the address book fails, suspend its use, then activate an alternative address book located elsewhere.
-That resilience is key to the app’s reliability.
+All applications have a risk of a single feature or function causing cascading effects on its function or availability.
+For example, an update to the cloud-based address book used in an app could cause it to fail, while the remainder of the app performs as designed.
+Resiliency, in this case, could be achieved by rendering a cached static version of the address book if the real-time or data-driven version fails.

 Resilience in this context means that failures must be compartmentalized.
-One function’s failure will not cause other functions to fail.
-When a functionality, like the address book, is temporarily unavailable, the rest of the application still runs.
+The failure of one feature should not cause the failure of other features.
+When one feature — like an address book — is temporarily unavailable, the rest of the application still runs.
 After the failure has been contained, an instruction set activates, restarting the failing component.
 These steps need to be automatic, immediate, and reliable.
 When the component’s functionality has been restored, normal collaboration with other components can resume.

 Software is reliable if its mission-critical features are able to recover from failure.